Myhlamaeus/fixed-length-arrays/README.md

 constructor named `FixedLength*`.
 So, for example, `FixedLengthArray` for `Array` and `FixedLengthUint8Array` for `Uint8Array`.

-One can instead also import the constructors from equivalently-named files;
-however, those don’t include `symbolExpectedLength`, which can instead be imported from `fixed-length-arrays/factory`.
+One can instead also import the constructors from equivalently-named files, which can be found in `fixed-length-arrays/lib/`; however, those don’t include `symbolExpectedLength`, which can instead be imported from `fixed-length-arrays/lib/factory`.

 ```js
 const {